-It's been roughly a decade since I first became romantically involved with Python.
+It's been roughly a decade since I became romantically involved with Python.
 This particular romantic comedy somehow missed the "love at first sight" trope entirely - I found the process of learning Python infuriating.
-My apprehensions weren't with the language itself, but rather with every living software developer on the face of the earth.
+My apprehensions weren't with the language itself but with every living software developer on the face of the earth.

-From my standpoint, it seemed like people in "software" consisted of only two archetypes, neither of which were particularly savory.
+From my standpoint, it seemed like people in "software" consisted of only two archetypes, neither particularly savory.
 One end of the spectrum was occupied by my fellow noobs, who seemed happily constrained to programming in cutesy REPL environments provided by whichever bootcamp provided them the blue pill which kept them from asking questions.
-On the opposite end of the spectrum was everybody else: competent engineers who may as well had been geniuses in my eyes.
-I knew these people had the knowledge to answer every question I could muster but somehow proved to be utterly incapable of being useful in any capacity.
-It wasn't clear to me at the time whether seasoned engineers were intentionally elitist assholes, or if newcomers were genuinely helpless.
+On the opposite end of the spectrum was everybody else: competent engineers who may as well have been geniuses in my eyes.
+I knew these people had the knowledge to answer every question I could muster but somehow proved useless.
+It wasn't clear to me whether seasoned engineers were intentionally elitist assholes, or if newcomers were genuinely helpless.
 The only clarity I had was that neither demographic was going to provide value to my immediate goals.
 In retrospect, that frustration is likely what propelled this blog into existence).

 The acronym "WSGI" stands for Web Server Gateway Interface, which is an esoteric way of saying "how a webserver communicates with Python." uWSGI and its predecessors are a form of middleware for webservers like Nginx to serve Python apps.

 There are plenty of options for serving Python web apps in 2020, but uWSGI is objectively better than alternatives like Gunicorn.
 If you have any doubts about why we're rolling with uWSGI, these cherry-picked charts I stole from this guy's blog will surely clear things up: